dado3212/image-motion/README.md

 * Make it so that you can see the full path that it will follow?
 * Make it so that you can linger in some places for longer.
 * Fix the overlapped frames
+* Should mostly linear frames use a different tension?

 ## Known bugs
 1. When you move a frame, the layer preview doesn't update
 2. Only allows you to zoom in to 15x.
-Which is probably fine, but is adjustable.
+Which is probably fine, but is adjustable if we need it.

 ## Author's Note
 If you're interested in programatically following bezier curves with ffmpeg's `zoompan`, I used to have this functionality until I ran into an inability to reparametize the curves by arc-length for smooth camera moves, and swapped to a fully in-browser solution.
 The relevant code is working around `62379f45044fd8b7254680064ad89b1367d3c420` or `9cdc77ba912cbb9914bdb120afd2f9cbf168a77e`.